vbashur/hints/kotlin_ii.md

 ### sealed classes

-__sealed__ keyword for class restricts the inheritance of the class to its nested classes, everything that is the part of _sealed_ class hierarchy has to be defined inside the class
+__sealed__ keyword for class restricts the inheritance of the class to its nested classes, everything that is the part of _sealed_ class hierarchy has to be defined inside the class or inside of the same file

 ```
 sealed class PageResult {